-I am a contemporary fine art photographer and digital artist based in the North Wessex Downs.
-I create expressive and dynamic images of rural landscapes, occasionally straying into other subject areas as and when inspiration strikes!
-I use various techniques to create expressive interpretations of what I see, revealing a sense of otherness in my subjects not seen by the naked eye.
-My work ranges from observational recordings through to abstract and interpretive artwork using intentional blur and multi-layering techniques.
-My work is often said to be ethereal or painterly in character.
+Nadine is a contemporary fine art photographer and digital artist based in the North Wessex Downs.
+She creates expressive and dynamic images of rural landscapes, occasionally straying into other subject areas as and when inspiration strikes.
+She uses various techniques to create expressive interpretations of what she sees, revealing a sense of otherness in her subjects not seen by the naked eye.
+Nadine’s work ranges from observational recordings through to abstract and interpretive artwork using intentional blur and multi-layering techniques.
+Her work is often said to be ethereal or painterly in character.

-I live close to The Ridgeway in Oxfordshire which provides much of my day-to-day inspiration.
-I tend to avoid the well trodden tourist spots if I can, and instead prefer to explore off the well beaten track, or focus in on an overlooked detail: an unusually shaped branch or the pattern of old nettle stems across a woodland floor.
-I take most of my photos whilst out on my daily dog walks, sometimes using my i-phone and otherwise my DSLR.
-Often using familiar locations, recorded in differing weather conditions, or at different times of year.
+Haigh lives close to The Ridgeway in Oxfordshire which provides much of her day-to-day inspiration.
+She tends to avoid the well trodden tourist spots if she can, and instead prefers to explore off the well beaten track, or focus in on an overlooked detail: an unusually shaped branch or the pattern of old nettle stems across a woodland floor.
+She takes most of her photos whilst out on her daily dog walks, sometimes using her iPhone and otherwise a DSLR.
+Her work often features familiar locations, recorded in differing weather conditions, or at different times of year.

-I began taking landscape photos back in 2016, initially on my phone, and very quickly became hooked.
-I gradually discovered new ways to experiment with my camera and editing software which opened up news avenues for expression.
-In 2018 I progressed to selling selected images as giclee prints, enjoying the added dimension of printing on textured paper.
+Nadine Haigh began taking landscape photos back in 2016, initially on her phone, and very quickly became hooked.
+She gradually discovered new ways to experiment with her camera and editing software which opened up news avenues for expression.
+In 2018 she progressed to selling selected images as giclee prints, enjoying the added dimension of printing on textured paper.

-Living in the beautiful North Wessex Downs affords me plenty of inspiration to fuel my passion for creating.
-And many years experience of working as a Landscape Architect have given me a deeper understanding of the evolving story of the landscape, and the modern day pressures it faces.
+Living in the beautiful North Wessex Downs affords Nadine plenty of inspiration to fuel her passion for creating.
+Many years experience of working as a Landscape Architect have given Nadine a deeper understanding of the evolving story of the landscape, and the modern day pressures it faces.